Valllerian/valllerian/README.md

 <h1 align="center">Hi 👋, My name is Valerii!</h1>
 <h3 align="center">Computer enthusiast with a strong will to try out new things.
 My passion is learning more about coding and blockchain!</h3>
 <h4 align="center">
-   🔭 I’m  a student of Denver Univercity Coding bootcamp;
+   🔭 I’m  a student of Denver University Coding bootcamp;
-| 🌱  Currently learning Express.js;</h4>
+| 🌱  Currently learning React!;</h4>

 ## Skills: